IvoIvanovskii/Python_Projects/README.md

 ### ✅ 1.
 Market Manager
 A simple command-line market manager that allows you to add items, delete items, and display all added items.

+### ✅ 2.
+E-Market
+A more advanced command-line application that simulates an online marketplace using SQLite for data storage.
+Key features include:

+Adding new products

+Displaying the products

+Searching a specific product

+Deletinig a product

+Adding new customers

+Deleting old customers

+Adding orders

+Deleting orders

+Integrated with SQL for persistent data management

 ---

 ## 🔜 Upcoming Projects